The 2016 application period is now open! Download the application here. Download the FAQ and instructions here or see below.

 John Day Fossil Beds NM

-Joint and group applications should be submitted in the same envelope and clearly marked as such.
+Joint and group applications should be submitted together and clearly marked as such.

-Please submit no more than five examples (per person) of artwork burned to a CD or DVD or by computer printout on paper.
+Please submit no more than five examples (per person) of artwork burned to a CD or DVD or by computer printout on paper, by e-mail attachment, or by direct weblink.
 Files should be in a commonly used format.
 Do not send originals.
 Materials mailed to the monument will not be returned.

 Artists may include a project proposal no longer than one page in length.